openstack-archive/infra-manual/doc/source/drivers.rst

   - name: openstack/<projectname>
     template:
-      - name: merge-check
+      - name: system-required
     check:
       - gate-new-<projectname>-job
     gate:
       - gate-new-<projectname>-job

-The template section applies the common ``merge-check`` jobs to the project (every project should use this template).
+The template section applies the common ``system-required`` jobs to the project (every project should use this template).
 Then we have ``gate-new-<projectname>-job`` listed in the check and gate pipelines.
 This says if an event comes in for